timbrandin/unboxme/README.md

 2. Builds and installs as usual with new projects
 3. Stages project to for example: fingerstache-wolf.unbox.me

-`unboxme backend-boys build install stage`
+`unboxme backend-boys build install`

-Short version: `nb backend-boys -bis`
+Short version: `nb backend-boys -bio`

 1. Navigates to project "backend-boys"
 2. Builds the project
 3. Installs the project
-3. Stages project to for example: fingerstache-wolf.unbox.me
+4. Opens project in default browser

 ## Manual